£25 / €30 / $32

-(There are 4 different screen printed covers.
-Please be aware that when ordering a book, a cover will be allocated to you at random.)
+(Please be aware that when ordering a book, a cover will be allocated to you at random.)

 'Dzhangal' a new book by photographer Gideon Mendel provides an alternative portrait of residents of the Jungle refugee camp in Calais, France, by presenting a series of photographs of discarded items such as toothbrushes, playing cards, worn-out trainers, teargas canisters and children’s dolls.